rachel-carvalho/yext-ruby-v2/docs/ListingsApi.md

 Listings: Opt Out

 Opts designated locations out of designated publishers  **NOTE:** The number of Location IDs multiplied by the number of Publisher IDs is capped at 100.
-If you exceed this, you get a 400 error.
+If you exceed this, you will receive a 400 error response.

 ### Example
 ```ruby